MCP Server Security

 Rug Pull Attacks

 Post-install changes to tool behavior.
 The MCP server passes initial review, then alters its tool implementations after gaining trust.
 Traditional one-time audits don't catch this.
+Continuous governance is required.

 Malicious External Resources